 Whether the barbecue is at home or your bird travels with you remember the smoke from campfires and barbecues may be toxic to your bird.

-For a feral cat, a raccoon or a nearby Hawk, the circle of life can be seconds away from your bird’s cage when parked out of doors.
+For a feral cat, a raccoon, or a nearby Hawk, the circle of life can be seconds away from your bird’s cage when parked out of doors.

-written by Mitch Rezman
+Written by Mitch Rezman

-approved by Catherine Tobsing
+Approved by Catherine Tobsing